I7-Examples/Glass/docs/source.txt

 She exchanges a glance, over his head, with the old lady.

 'You have me now,' she says, and puts her hand on the back of his neck.
 He does not ask, perhaps because he does not dare, why she did not explain herself sooner.
 And so they sit for a long moment, while Theodora slips out of the room, and the old lady rings for brandy...";
-	end the game saying "Lucinda and the Prince are married".
+	end the story saying "Lucinda and the Prince are married".

 Section 6 - Theodora Being Tried

 Checking Theodora is a scene.

 Checking Theodora begins when Prince unties Theo boots.
 Fitting ends when Checking Theodora begins.
 When Checking Theodora begins:
-		change left hand status line to "Trying the slipper on Theodora";
+		now left hand status line is "Trying the slipper on Theodora";
-		change last subject to current subject; change the current subject to Theo; change the target subject to Theo; change the conversation set to Table of Theodora Checking Remarks.
+		now last subject is current subject; now the current subject is Theo; now the target subject is Theo; now the conversation set is Table of Theodora Checking Remarks.

 Every turn during Checking Theodora:
 	repeat through Table of Theodora Checks